-This project resulted in an immensely popular track.
+This project has definitely resulted in an immensely popular track.
 All of the design intents were achieved and Council continues to be very happy with the result.
-By working so closely, collaboratively and intuitively with our partners, we were able to develop a track that is now being enjoyed by everyone in the community.
+By working so closely, collaboratively and intuitively with our partners, we were able to develop a track that is loved by everyone in the community.

-There are the bridges and major infrastructure at creek crossings.
-Then there are the break-out areas, where there are BBQ’s and shelters.
-Then there is the track on ground where we have largely used crushed sandstone paths or concrete paths.
-The 4th part is the areas surrounding the lagoon that are marshy, continually wet, and prone to flooding. in these areas, we designed and constructed low lying boardwalk system as can be seen here.
+The track is experienced in four stages which are connected by bridges and major infrastructure at creek crossings.
+Walkers can enjoy the many rest and break-out areas, where there are BBQ recreation areas and shelters.
+Where the track is laid on the ground, we used crushed sandstone paths or concrete paths.
+The 4th part of the track comprises the areas surrounding the lagoon that are marshy, continually wet, and prone to flooding.
+In these areas, we designed and constructed a low-lying boardwalk system as can be seen here.

-Designed especially to allow for pedestrians and cyclists on the shared path.
-This picture shows perfect co-existence of both, the dogs also love it!
+Designed specially to allow for pedestrians and cyclists on the shared path.
+This picture shows the perfect co-existence of both groups.
+The dogs also love it!

 The kayakers are a major feature of the whole Lagoon, and they were consulted when the design of the bridge was being formed.
-Because they are such a major feature, something signifying them was incorporated into the design; the orange oars can be seen embellished on the side of the bridge.
-These are not structural, just purely artistic.
+Because they’re always on the lagoon, we wanted to pay them a little tribute through the design.
+You can see the orange oars featured on the side of the bridge.
+These oars have no structural value, they’re purely artistic.

-We had strong design intentions and the design had a framework we wanted to achieve - the form, colour, shape, and the way that it was constructed.
+We had strong design intentions within a framework we wanted to achieve – i.e. the form, colour, shape, and the way that it was constructed.
 Fleetwood took that concept and successfully translated it into the built form.
 They’ve done an excellent job.Glen Berrill Director, Thompson Berrill Landscape Design